According to the U.S. Dept. of Health and Human Services AFCARS Report:

 - 31% of these foster children are ages three and under.

 - A nationally representative study found that children placed in foster care or adopted from foster care, compared to their counterparts, were more likely to experience adverse childhood experiences (ACEs) than children across different thresholds of socioeconomic disadvantage.

 - The landmark ACEs study fielded by Kaiser and the Centers for Disease Control and Prevention found that a person’s cumulative ACEs score has a strong, graded relationship to numerous health, social, and behavioral problems throughout their lifespan as illustrated by the ACE Pyramid.

-Stories, videos and statistics behind our open adoption alternative.
+Stories and videos behind our open adoption alternative.

 OA&FS adoptee Ariel with adoptive parents Brian and Andy and birthparents Meagan and Kendall.

 There’s much to know and learn about the outcomes and effectiveness of open adoption as an alternative to state adoption.
 Click on the links below for more.